SlateFoundation/slate-cbl/README.md

   - [ ] Add `<debug> ... </debug>`-wrapped support to emergence-apikit to report on requests in console
 - [ ] Fix switching between cohorts leaving empty columns in SlateDemonstrationsTeacher
 - [ ] Review and update exports as needed
+- [ ] Reuse windows, split default, instantiated, and per-show config like SDT.Demonstrations controller does
+- [ ] Expand current content area by default when demo window opened

 ### Next release